 Lifecycle triggers generally follow the same conventions as workflow triggers, with a few notable exceptions.

-Each trigger type runs the actions of the selected resource against that same resource’s instances or instance groups.
+Each trigger type runs the selected resource’s actions against its instances or instance groups.
 Select the action to execute using the Action dropdown menu on the Create Trigger panel.

 The available actions correspond to the create, update, or delete actions defined for the Resource Model in Lifecycle Manager.
 The behavior and targeting options vary depending on the action type you select.
 For more information, see Types of actions.